-No. Group % of the cost of measure Measure Objectives Amount (EUR) Hydraulic analysis and development of concept to protect the system from water hammers (hydraulic shocks) Hydraulic check of exceeded pressures - water hammers, and preparation of conceptual solutions and design documents to implement optimum measures for protection from water hammers 3,080,000 Installation of structures and equipment to protect from water hammers (incl. designing) Installation/Extension of structures and equipment to protect from water hammers, reduction of exceeded pressures, reduction of the frequency of bursts 40,980,000 IV System pressure control and management measures 3.7% Formation of PMAs - Installation of new hydraulic valves for pressure regulation with additional replacement of the existing spring valves Additional pressure regulation where proven feasible and justified, and replacement of the existing inadequate spring valves in order to reduce unnecessarily high pressures and increased leakage 9,650,000 Control and management of air in the pipes (application and control of air release and air release/intake valves) Check the condition/service air release and air release/intake valves and apply them where so foreseen by the hydraulic analysis with the aim of releasing the air and enabling air intake when negative pressure forms 3,450,000 Total price of system pressure control and management measures 57,160,000 Procurement of equipment for active leakage control (pressure and flow meters, geophones, correlators, noise loggers, smart balls, etc.) Supplement the existing equipment and procure equipment where there is none for the needs of active field leakage control 9,190,000 v Active leakage control 10.5% Conducting additional pressure and flow measurements by zones and sub-zones (with identification of priority zones/sub-zones), conducting STEP tests, etc. Implement an additional metering campaign in order to identify the zones/sub-zones with the biggest leakages in which micro-locating the leakages will be done as a priority 9,080,000 measures Identification of leakage micro- locations Tour 50% of the route in order to identify leakage micro-locations (geophones, correlators, noise loggers, smart balls, etc.) 12,970,000 Repairing detected failures (leakages, pipe bursts, damage to water supply fittings) Repair detected failures assuming an average of 4 failures per kilometer 129,670,000 Total price of active leakage control m easures 160,910,000 Water meter accuracy analysis and preparation of a replacement plan Analyze the condition of water meters and identify 10% of water meters in the worst condition 940,000 Replacement of water meters Replace 10% of water meters 27,940,000 VI Measures to address apparent losses ess 2.2% Hydraulic analysis of possibilities for remote reduction of pressure at valves and possibilities to shut off zones in case of unauthorized water consumption With the help of remote control and management a entries into zones or in other locations of special interest for protection from water theft foresee the possibility to shut off the valves or reduce the press at automatic alarm about unusually increased consumption 1,730,000 uppur circ 105365 Informing the public about the problem and cost of unauthorized water consumption (printing leaflets, daily press, billboards, newspaper articles, radio and tv broadcasts) Inform the public about the water loss issue, raise the public awareness, particularly about the issue of unauthorized consumption and about all the measures taken to reduce water losses 3,730,000 Total price of measures to address app parent losses 34,340,000 VII Planning and mains replacement measures 61.1% Preparation of mains replacement plans - optimum rehabilitation (based on the GIS, register of failures, additional measurements and micro-locating, and additional testing of built-in pipe materials such as the wall thickness, etc.) Prepare plans for optimum rehabilitation - replacement of mains based on the updated data from the Group I measures, all according to expected needs (prioritization of measures) and capacities 1,730,000
+No. Group % of the cost of measure Measure Objectives Amount (EUR) Control and management of air in the pipes (application and control of air release and air release/intake valves) Check the condition/service air release and air release/intake valves and apply them where so foreseen by the hydraulic analysis with the aim of releasing the air and enabling air intake when negative pressure forms 3,900,000 Total price of system pressure control and management measures 57,610,000 Procurement of equipment for active leakage control (pressure and flow meters, geophones, correlators, noise loggers, smart balls, etc.) Supplement the existing equipment and procure equipment where there is none for the needs of active field leakage control 9,190,000 v Active leakage control measures 12.5% Conducting additional pressure and flow measurements by zones and sub-zones (with identification of priority zones/sub-zones), conducting STEP tests, etc. Implement an additional metering campaign in order to identify the zones/sub-zones with the biggest leakages in which micro-locating the leakages will be done as a priority 9,080,000 Identification of leakage micro- locations Tour 50% of the route in order to identify leakage micro-locations (geophones, correlators, noise loggers, smart balls, etc.) 25,940,000 Repairing detected failures (leakages, pipe bursts, damage to water supply fittings) Repair detected failures assuming an average of 4 failures per kilometer 162,090,000 Total price of active leakage control measures Water meter accuracy analysis and preparation of a replacement plan; on-site check of house connections Analyze the condition of water meters and identify 10% of water meters in the worst condition.
+Targeted on-site check of the state of house connections (proper operation of water meters, illegal bypasses, etc.) 2,820,000 Replacement of water meters Replace 10% of water meters 27,940,000 VI Measures to address apparent losses 2.2% Hydraulic analysis of possibilities for remote reduction of pressure at valves and possibilities to shut off zones in case of unauthorized water consumption With the help of remote control and management at entries into zones or in other locations of special interest for protection from water theft foresee the possibility to shut off the valves or reduce the pressure at automatic alarm about unusually increased consumption 1,730,000 Informing the public about the problem and cost of unauthorized water consumption (printing leaflets, daily press, billboards, newspaper articles, radio and tv broadcasts) Inform the public about the water loss issue, raise the public awareness, particularly about the issue of unauthorized consumption and about all the measures taken to reduce water losses 3,730,000 Total price of measures to address apparent losses VII Planning and mains replacement measures 60.5% Preparation of mains replacement plans - optimum rehabilitation (based on the GIS, register of failures, additional measurements and micro-locating, and additional testing of built-in pipe materials such as the wall thickness, etc.) Prepare plans for optimum rehabilitation - replacement of mains based on the updated data from the Group I measures, all according to expected needs (prioritization of measures) and capacities 1,730,000 Preparation of design documents Prepare design documents and obtain permits, if needed 16,210,000 Replacement of mains Replace mains in the length of 5-15%, depending on a number of priority parameters Total price of planning and replaceme 1,001,180,000 VIII Institutional strengthening measures 1.4% Preparation of an organization scheme, processes, tasks, human resources, control, communication Strengthen PWSPs' capacities for water loss management 1,410,000